-- Being alert to social dynamics in their class. - Being available for students who wish to report bullying. - Providing follow-up support after bullying incidents. - Being alert to possible bullying situations, particularly exclusion from friendship groups, and that they inform the student's form tutor and Head of Section of such observations. - Refraining from gender stereotyping when dealing with bullying. - Understanding the composition of student groups, showing sensitivity to those who have been the victims of bullying. - Reporting any instances of bullying once they have been approached by a student for support.
+- Being alert to social dynamics in their class. - Being available for students who wish to report bullying. - Providing follow-up support after bullying incidents. - Being alert to possible bullying situations, particularly exclusion from friendship groups, and that they inform the student's Form Tutor and Head of Year of such observations. - Refraining from gender stereotyping when dealing with bullying. - Understanding the composition of student individuals / groups and adapting their approach where necessary or seek support from alternative members of staff (i.e. those with SEND or who identify, or are perceived to identify, as LGBTQ+) - Understanding that the bully may also have been the victim at some point and address all students in a sensitive and supportive manner - Reporting any instances of bullying once they have been approached by a student for support. - Ensuring bullying is investigated and conclusions drawn based on an evidence-based approach.